 In a 3 -4 qt pot, heat the olive oil over medium heat.
 Add the onion and cook, stirring often, until translucent.
 Stir in the tomatoes, 1 cup of the water, peas, dill, plenty of salt, and pepper to taste.
 Bring to a boil.

 Reduce heat to a light boil and partially cover.
-Cook, stirring occasionally and adding water if necessary, for 45 minutes until peas are soft and sauce is thickened.
-Simmer/lightly boil without the lid if your sauce is not thickening.
+Cook, stirring occasionally (and adding water if necessary), for 45 minutes until peas are soft and sauce is thickened.
+Simmer/lightly boil completely uncovered if your sauce is not thickening.
 Re-season to taste if necessary.